forwchen/vid2frame/README.md

 ['split-0', 'split-1'] using split-0
 100%|█████████████████████████████| 1/1 [00:02<00:00,  2.05s/it]
 ```
-You can also process the other split simultaneously:
+You can also process the other split simultaneously, for large video datasets, 6~8-split is recommended for a server with 40 CPUs:

 `python vid2frame.py split-sample.pkl split-1 frames-1.hdf5 HDF5 --short=240`

-**Note** that the output databases for different splits should not be the same in case concurrent write is no supported.
+Note that the output databases for different splits should not be the same in case concurrent write is no supported.

 More samples: